giacomodrago/minijson_writer/README.md

 `minijson_writer` is a simple decorator around a `std::ostream`.
 It directly writes on the stream without allocating additional memory, and does not throw exceptions unless the stream does.

-Despite being a single header file of ~500 lines, `minijson_writer` is complete and can be easily extended to support custom types.
+Despite being a single header file of ~900 LOC, `minijson_writer` is complete and can be easily extended to support custom types.

 [`minijson_reader`](https://github.com/giacomodrago/minijson_reader) is the independent counterpart for parsing JSON messages.